buildbot/buildbot/master/docs/manual/cmdline.rst

     system being used.

 ``try_branch``
-    Equivlanent to :option:`--branch`, this indicates that the current tree is on a non-trunk branch.
+    Equivalent to :option:`--branch`, this indicates that the current tree is on a non-trunk branch.

 ``try_topdir``